gecio/gecio.github.io/docs/_imke/machinedeployments/machinedeployment/index.en.md

 Machine Deployment can't be renamed.
 So we need to [create](#add-node-deployment) a second one and [delete](#delete-node-deployment) the old one.

-But there is a Gotcha!
+But there is a gotcha!
 Deleting a Machine Deployment will delete all nodes at the same time.
 Depending on our replicas and number of nodes, that can lead to a downtime.

 To mitigate this, you should reduce the replica of the Machine Deployment step by step until it is 0 and then delete the Machine Deployment.